 These community discussions center on a “charrette” in each area – a four-day series of workshops, conversations, and presentations held on site in the study neighborhood.
 The first “charrette” was held in the West Trinity Lane community in October and November 2017, and the Planning Commission approved the resulting policy updates in January 2018.
 Details of that initiative are linked below.

-Another “charrette” and policy study are currently, as of February 2018, getting underway in the Highland Heights neighborhood.
+Another “charrette” and policy study were completed in early March in the Highland Heights neighborhood.